jenncoop/jenncoop.github.io/about.md

 Hey!
 I'm a software developer from Vancouver, Canada.

-I currently work as CTO at [bigmama.ca](http://bigmama.ca/) building out and maintaining our Ruby on Rails application(among other things like making coffee, and hi-five-ing everyone).
+I currently working as CTO at [bigmama.ca](http://bigmama.ca/) building out and maintaining our Ruby on Rails application(among other things like making coffee, and hi5-ing everyone).

 I co-organize the [Code and Coffee(Vancouver) Meetup](http://www.meetup.com/Code-Coffee-Vancouver/), which is meant to help developers carve out time to work on personal projects.